Solihull: 20th century

-In 1986, the Solihull borough effectively became a unitary authority after the abolition of the County Council.
+In 1986, the Solihull borough effectively became a unitary authority, following the abolition of the County Council.
 The borough is administered from a building on Church Hill in Solihull town centre.

 On 23 November 1981, an F0/T1 tornado touched down in nearby Shirley.
-The tornado later moved over Solihull town centre, causing some damage to the town centre before dissipating.
+The tornado affected the Solihull Lodge neighbourhood, causing minor damage to Windmill Road.

 Present day

 Despite its proximity to cities like Birmingham to the northwest, Coventry to the east, Worcester to the southwest and the build-up of conurbations around nearby Warwick, Stratford-upon-Avon, the Royal Town of Sutton Coldfield, and Royal Leamington Spa, Solihull maintains its unique and distinct identity and is bordered by greenbelt countryside to the south and east.

 Solihull itself remains administered by Solihull Metropolitan Borough Council, effectively a unitary authority providing the majority of local government services.
 Regional administrative functions such as policing, fire and public transport are organised through the West Midlands administrative division and combined authority.